 On 1st September 2016, Nguyen Van Binh book street was opened for the first time.
 Nguyen Van Binh book street has about 20 bookstores, some coffee shops decorated with books, a small playground, souvenir stalls.
 There is an area for exhibitions of books, photographs, magazines.
 It has been a favorite place for reading books, buying new and old books, enjoy drinks at book coffee shops, buy souvenirs.

 Ho Chi Minh City (also known as Saigon) offers hundreds of things to do thanks to the history of hundreds of years, the mix of many cultures and religions.
-There are not less than one hundreds of choices including Ho Chi Minh City Tour by bus or private, Cyclo city tour, Saigon culture tour, etc. It would be a big miss if we do not mention Ho Chi Minh Motorcycle Tour – one of the perfect choices to experience Saigon in a unique way, a great chance to explore the city to its fullest.
+There are not less than one hundred of choices including Ho Chi Minh City Tour by bus or private, Cyclo city tour, Saigon culture tour, etc. It would be a big miss if we do not mention Ho Chi Minh Motorcycle Tour – one of the perfect choices to experience Saigon in a unique way, a great chance to explore the city to its fullest.
 Bus or car tours only take you to tourist attractions which are very popular in any Saigon guide book.
 Only motorcycle tour can take you to the real Saigon in far districts and in small alleys.
 The culture of Saigon does not include cars or buses but motorcycles which are the most effective and popular means of transportation.
 Some people may read that Saigon traffic is crazy and it is dangerous on a motorcycle.
 Experienced drivers and guides know how to be safe.
-The followings are a list of amazing places which should not be missed on a Ho Chi Minh Motorcycle Tour.
-Tourists will not regret to visit hidden gems of the city which can only be reached by motorcycles.
+The followings are a list of amazing places that should not be missed on a Ho Chi Minh Motorcycle Tour.
+Tourists will not regret visiting hidden gems of the city which can only be reached by motorcycles.
 The followings are some good choices on which you can enjoy Top must-see and secret attractions on Ho Chi Minh Motorcycle Tour: